ctgreen @ berkeley.edu

 Chloe graduated from UC Davis, where she earned highest honors in Psychology.
 Her recent research includes an investigation of how computerized cognitive training influences children’s ability to pay attention in academic situations.
 She is interested in integrating insights regarding brain functioning with insights into behavior.
 She hopes to eventually design her own research on enhancing intellectual capability in children and adults with learning disabilities and age-related cognitive decline.

-Belén is a first year graduate student in Psychology and an NSF fellow.
+Belén is a graduate student in Psychology and an NSF fellow.
 She is interested in the malleability of different cognitive skills and the associated neural changes following training.
 She seeks to use cognitive training programs to help improve academic achievement in low-performing students and to identify the distinct aspects of each program.

 Maria K. Eckstein